The WELS National Conference on Lutheran Leadership

 DIVIDE AND CONQUER

 First, it is impossible for one person to attend everything at a conference of this size.
-There are over twenty breakout sessions at the National Conference on Lutheran Leadership.
-One person can attend four to five of those.
-But your congregation might benefit from more than those four or five breakouts.
+There are over forty breakout sessions at the National Conference on Lutheran Leadership.
+One person can attend five of those.
 Having multiple attendees lets your congregation cover more ground.

 DISCUSS AND DEBATE

 Second, having multiple people attend is conducive to better application.
 When it is just one person in attendance, what is brought back to the congregation is just one perspective.
-But when there are multiple individuals from a congregation in attendance, then during the scheduled fellowship times, with presentations still fresh in everyone’s minds, those individuals can discuss and evangelically debate how what was shared in relates to that congregation’s situation.
+But when there are multiple individuals from a congregation in attendance, those individuals can discuss how what was shared in relates to that congregation’s situation.

 Third, having multiple people attend can be beneficial in the implementation of learned strategies or tactics.
 There is something of a “critical mass” achieved.
 Having that buy in from multiple individuals can create momentum.